Millennials embrace ethical investing

 Investors determined to ‘do good whilst doing well’ will need to do their homework when it comes to really understanding the ambitions and machinations of funds variously promoting ESG investing, socially responsible investing (SRI) or impact investing.

 There are a wide range of ETFs that support socially sustainable investing, and Dominique Riedl of justETF takes closer look at how portfolio choices can do the power of good to the environment and society as well as our personal wealth – more

 It is not always easy to compare apples with apples, but unless you really look under the bonnet you could end up with a portfolio featuring things you really didn’t want to own.

-An example of selection by ranking is that of UBS’s MSCI EMU Socially Responsible ETF; the index it uses ranks companies based on data points such as corporate governance and accounting practices, but because it scores well against these metrics the largest holding of the fund is Total.
+An example of selection by ranking is that of UBS’s MSCI EMU Socially Responsible ETF; the index it uses ranks companies based on data points such as corporate governance and accounting practices, but because it scores well against these metrics one of the largest holding of the fund is Total.

 However well run it is and diverse its board, there are those that will feel very strongly that a giant oil and gas company, with its inevitable impact on the environment, should have no place in an ESG fund.

 Some funds may lower the weighting of a stock in its portfolio based on where its earnings come from, but might not exclude it entirely; not every investor has the same definition of what is harmful.